 We recognise that MFL is a subject in the National Curriculum.
 The school uses the National Curriculum aims and objectives for MFL as the basis for its curriculum planning.
 Our long-term school overview shows the coverage of the MFL aims and objectives for each year group.
-Using the national curriculum, subject leaders have created schemes of work to ensure coverage and to support teachers when creating medium term plans.
+Using the national curriculum, the subject leader has used the scheme of work on Language Angels.